sashite/pan.rb/README.md

 ## What is PAN?

-PAN (Portable Action Notation) is a compact, string-based format for representing **executed moves** in abstract strategy board games.
-PAN serves as a human-readable and space-efficient alternative to PMN (Portable Move Notation), expressing the same semantic information in a condensed textual format.
+PAN (Portable Action Notation) is a compact, string-based format for representing **executed moves** in abstract strategy board games played on coordinate-based boards.
+PAN provides a human-readable and space-efficient notation for expressing move actions in a rule-agnostic manner.

-While PMN uses JSON arrays to describe move sequences, PAN encodes the same information using a delimited string format that is easier to read, write, and transmit in contexts where JSON overhead is undesirable.
+PAN focuses on representing the spatial aspects of moves: where pieces move from and to, and whether the move involves capture or placement.
+The notation is designed to be intuitive and compatible with standard algebraic coordinate systems.

 This gem implements the [PAN Specification v1.0.0](https://sashite.dev/documents/pan/1.0.0/), providing a Ruby interface for:

-- Converting between PAN strings and PMN format
 - Parsing PAN strings into structured move data
-- Creating PAN strings from move components
 - Validating PAN strings according to the specification
+- Converting between PAN and other move representations

 ## Installation